Know each other, know the outdoors, explore together

 Find reasons to interact, find reasons to shed routine, find reasons to get out into unfamiliar surroundings and break free from rigid ways.
 If we do this more often then it will be easier to break down all the barriers that tend to rise up so quickly inside ourselves, inside our communities, the brick walls that exist so densely between strangers and us, loved ones and us.
 The stories we tell ourselves of others being, well, others, are just that, stories.

 It's significant that we continue to create new stories with each other.
 And even redefine old stories within us and with those we haven’t talked to in a while.

-Recently I was able to experience a lot of this (as well as document it) with Barebones Living, a community-driven brand focused on elevating life outdoors.
-(If you haven't heard of them, check them out.
-Aside from being a genuinely good company with genuinely good people, they also sell real-deal camping gear and cookware, among other things.)
+Recently we were able to experience a lot of this (as well as document it) with Barebones Living, a community-driven brand focused on elevating life outdoors.
 Barebones brought an incredible group of Makers together down at Under Canvas Zion.
-We were able to connect in nature while learning new crafts through curated workshops and communal gatherings hosted by the Makers* themselves, including a foraging trip put on by Beehive Floral Co.
+We were able to connect in nature while learning new crafts through curated workshops and communal gatherings hosted by the Makers themselves, including a foraging trip put on by Beehive Floral Co.